Master gardener offers tips for getting into the gardening trend

 A new generation of gardeners

 The one group Reeves says is converting to green thumbs more than any other: millennials.
 And he’s not alone; the 2016 National Gardening Survey found that millennials are largely responsible for the growth in gardening, and that 76% of all U.S. households participated in lawn and garden activities.
 While the irony is apparent (millennials are better-known for their rampant technology use), it is no surprise to Reeves.

 “This generation is interested in healthy food and knowing where their food is coming from,” he says.

 But tracing food back to its roots is not the only benefit.
 The hobby has been shown to increase mental health and boost physical activity.
 With the potential health benefits, it’s no surprise millennials are fueling the gardening revolution.

 So what are millennials interested in growing?

-Reeves best defines a Superfood as “extremely nutrient-rich and easy to grow,” like antioxidant-rich blueberries, tomatoes, broccoli, kale and acai.
-But the Superfood craze is catching on with more than just millennials.
-Restaurants are also incorporating the nutrient-dense foods into the menus, including Chick-fil-A, which added the Superfood Side (made with Broccolini® and kale) to its menu earlier this year.
+Reeves best defines a superfood as “extremely nutrient-rich and easy to grow,” like antioxidant-rich blueberries, tomatoes, broccoli, kale and acai.
+But the superfood craze is catching on with more than just millennials.
+Restaurants are also incorporating nutrient-dense foods into the menus, including Chick-fil-A which uses leafy veggies in the Kale Crunch Side, made with kale and cabbage.

 A perfect summer fruit, Reeves advises planting tomatoes in a medium bed around mid-April when the soil is “warm enough to sit on without being cold.”
 This plant needs a lot of sun, but don’t let it dry out!
 To maintain constant moisture, Reeves says to plant the tomatoes with some mulch around the base.